SUSE/helm-charts/rmt-helm/README.md

 - a running Kubernetes cluster
 - helm command configured to interact with the cluster

+The Helm chart can be obtained using the following command:

+`helm pull oci://registry.suse.com/suse/rmt-helm`

 ## Custom mandatory values

 Certain values of the chart do not have any defaults: